 - Name: Change the name of the Skill.

-- Default Level: Select the level of competence for a new Skill (Beginner, Intermediate, Advanced, Expert, Master).
+- Skill Level: Select the level of competence for a new Skill (Beginner, Intermediate, Advanced, Expert, Master).

 - Description: Change a brief description of the Skill.

-Click the “Save” button to apply the changes to the ongoing settings.
+Click the “Save” button to apply the changes.

 To create a copy of the existing Skill, click the “Duplicate” button in the “Actions” column.
 The creation of the Skill dupe allows you to connect operators related to the ongoing Skill to its duplicate as well.